Adjustment to Cancer: Anxiety and Distress (PDQ®)–Patient Version

 Adjusting to cancer treatment might involve coping skills that help the person change their thoughts or behaviors.
 For example, changing a daily routine or work schedule to manage the side effects of cancer treatment is a coping skill.

-People may be glad that treatment has ended but feel increased anxiety as they see their treatment team less often.
+People will be glad when treatment has ended but may feel increased anxiety as they see their treatment team less often.
 Other concerns include returning to work and family life and being worried about any change in their health.

 During remission, people may become distressed before follow-up medical visits because they worry that the cancer has come back.
 Waiting for test results can be very stressful.